istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 In same cases you might have to deploy some of the services on virtual machines or bare metal computers.
 The reasons for deployments on VMs/bare metal computers could be special hardware requirements, tighter isolation, tighter integration with the host's OS, legacy deployments.

-Having some of the services on VMs/bare metal, you may want to connect the services into a mesh and benefit from all the service mesh features: traffic management, security, observability, and others.
+Adding the workloads running on VMs or bare metal systems to a mesh, you can benefit from all the service mesh features: traffic management, security, observability, and others.
 You can deploy the Istio control plane(s) on some of your clusters and integrate your VMs/bare metal computers with the mesh.